xyl012/bioutils/README.md

 # bioutils
 Utilities for working with UTF8 encoded biological sequences.
-Functionality is very similar to biopython, with additional functionality to work with u8 data downstream.
+Functionality is very similar to biopython (utf8 encoding), with additional functionality to work with u8 data downstream.
 This crate is probably:

   <ul>Slower than u8 based counterparts </ul>
   <ul>tolerant of errors in strings, variable CIGAR/name strings </ul>